 • What’s their mission?
 To end drunk and drugged driving, support victims of these violent crimes and prevent underage drinking and other drug use.

 • What will they use the grant for?
-The funds will be used to support attendance at the MADD St. Louis annual Heroes Banquet, a formal plated dinner that brings victims, survivors, volunteers and community partners together.
+The organization will use the funds to support attendance at the MADD St. Louis annual Heroes Banquet, a formal plated dinner that brings victims, survivors, volunteers and community partners together.
 The banquet pays tribute to law enforcement officers who prevent impaired driving and save lives in Missouri.
 This evening is a meaningful opportunity for attendees to connect and heal and prevent future tragedies.

 Visit their site